 With Application Deadline Approaching, Duckworth Seeks Additional Student Applications for U.S. Military Service Academies

-[SPRINGFIELD, IL] – The application period for high school students to request a nomination to a U.S. Military Service Academy for the Class of 2024 from U.S. Senator Tammy Duckworth (D-IL) will close one week from today, on Friday, September 27.
-Duckworth’s office has been accepting applications from high school students seeking a Congressional nomination to one of the four Military Service Academies through her website since April.
+[SPRINGFIELD, IL] – The application period for high school students to request a nomination to a U.S. Military Service Academy for the Class of 2026 from U.S. Senator Tammy Duckworth (D-IL) will close nearly two weeks from today, on Saturday, October 2.
+Duckworth’s office has been accepting applications from high school students seeking a Congressional nomination to one of the four Military Service Academies through her website since March.
 Each year Duckworth, with the assistance of a nomination committee, selects from the applicants a group of outstanding Illinois students to receive Congressional nominations to attend West Point, the Air Force Academy, the Naval Academy or the Merchant Marine Academy.

-“It takes a special kind of young man or woman to succeed at a U.S. Military Service Academy,” said Duckworth.
+“It takes a special kind of young person to succeed at a U.S. Military Service Academy,” said Duckworth.
 “The rigorous nomination process demands outstanding test scores, a high GPA and a commitment to community service.
-I encourage all interested Illinois students to apply for a nomination through my website, and I applaud their desire to serve our country.”
+I encourage all interested Illinois students to apply for a nomination, and I applaud their desire to serve our country.”

 Service academies allow young people to serve their country while receiving a full four-year scholarship.
 Upon acceptance of an appointment into an Academy, a student commits to five years of active duty service after graduation.
 U.S. citizens between the ages of 17 and 23 may receive appointment from one of the four service academies.

 In order to be considered, a student must get a formal nomination from their Member of Congress, Senator or the Vice President.
 Students must apply directly to the Military Service Academy and elected official of their choice in order to be considered.
 A nomination does not guarantee an offer of appointment.
-Interested students should follow the instructions on the website.
-Applications for the Class of 2025 will open on March 1, 2020.
+Interested students should follow the instructions on Senator Duckworth’s website.

 Next Article Previous Article